-A RO is the one that represents the liaison organization in the domestic business of the mother company, it is not an independent legal person’s entity, and can not carry on the business activity of direct profit nature.
+An RO is the one that represents the liaison organization in the domestic business of the mother company, it is not an independent legal person’s entity, and can not carry on the business activity of direct profit nature.
 Permitted activities include establishing and arranging contacts, rendering advice, preparation of market studies, and general collection of information and liaising with authorities and business partners.
 Representative Offices may not bill clients or sign contracts.
 In practice, some Representative Offices exceed their business scope and thus leave themselves open to negative legal ramifications.

-Corporate Establishment can be complicated in China; however, industries can be split in to the following categories to determine the ease of setting up a legal entity for foreign investors:
+Corporate Establishment can be complicated in China; however, industries can be split into the following categories to determine the ease of setting up a legal entity for foreign investors:

 - Prohibited – Railway, Shipping, Freight, and Oil & Gas field ownership.
-In such industries it is common for foreign investors to establish entities that can provide services to Chinese owners.
+In such industries, it is common for foreign investors to establish entities that can provide services to Chinese owners.

 - Restricted – (This applies to Joint Ventures only) Mining, Pharmaceuticals, Oil & Gas, and Tobacco.
 In a joint venture within China, the Chinese party must hold the majority.